Abonia1/abonia1.github.io/blogs/_posts/2023-04-22-Summarization-with-LangChain.md

 Summarization is a critical aspect of natural language processing (NLP), enabling the condensation of large volumes of text into concise summaries.
 LangChain, a powerful tool in the NLP domain, offers three distinct summarization techniques: stuff, map_reduce, and refine.
 Each method has its unique advantages and limitations, making them suitable for different scenarios.
 This article delves into the details of these techniques, their pros and cons, and the ideal scenarios for their application.

+Complete implementation code and data used in the tutorial available in the below **[repository](https://github.com/Abonia1/Langchain-Summarizer)**.

 ## Summarization Techniques

 ![Courtesy of langchain](https://cdn-images-1.medium.com/max/3310/0*F6xtU1qhHfVSqQdO.png)